-MD simulations were performed using the Nose-Hoover thermostat at a temperature of 600~K. The bottom layer of Au atoms was fixed, and a reflecting wall was placed at the 80\,\AA\, from the bottom of the simulation box to confine the system along the z-direction.
+MD simulations were performed using the Nose-Hoover thermostat at a temperature of 600~K. The bottom layer of Au atoms was fixed, and a reflecting wall was placed at 80\,\AA\, from the bottom of the simulation box to confine the system along the z-direction.
 The simulation consisted of 200,000 steps with a 0.5~fs timestep.